cloudquery/policies/transformations/azure_compliance/README.md

 dbt debug
 ```

-This command will tell you if dbt can successfully connect to your PostgreSQL instance.
+This command will tell you if dbt can successfully connect to your destination database.

 #### Running Your dbt Project